skriptum/inequality/text/02_data.md

 - Financial
 - Business
 - Deposits
-- further in APPENDIX for largest countries
+- further in APPENDIX B for largest countries